slsa-framework/slsa-policy/README.md

 When a team creates a new file or folder:

-1. If not already done in [Org setup](#org-setup-1), add users as contributors and give them `write` access.
-Do *NOT* gives them admiin access.
+1. If not already done in [Org setup](#org-setup-1), org administrators should add team members as contributors and give them `write` access.
+Do *NOT* gives them admin access.
 1. Update the CODEOWNERS file to give permissions to the team members who own the package.
 This allows teams to edit their policies without requiring reviews by the organization admnistrators.

 ##### Call the deployment service

 Before submitting a request to deploy containers, teams must call the deployment policy service [image-deployer.yml](https://github.com/laurentsimon/slsa-org/blob/main/.github/workflows/image-deployer.yml) from [Deployment service](#deployment-service).
 See an example [deploy-image.yml](https://github.com/laurentsimon/slsa-project/blob/main/.github/workflows/deploy-image.yml).
-This could be called with "staging" environmentfirst to allow the container to run on the staging service account defined in [servers-staging.json](https://github.com/laurentsimon/slsa-org/blob/main/policies/deployment/servers-staging.json).
+This may be called with "staging" environment first to allow the container to run on the staging service account defined in [servers-staging.json](https://github.com/laurentsimon/slsa-org/blob/main/policies/deployment/servers-staging.json).
 Once all staging tests have passed, it may be called with "prod" environment.
+Note that the environment must match one the values defined in the release policy file [servers-prod.json](https://github.com/laurentsimon/slsa-org/blob/main/policies/deployment/servers-prod.json) and the deployment policy file [echo-server.json](https://github.com/laurentsimon/slsa-org/blob/main/policies/release/echo-server.json).

 After the workflow has successfully run, you may manually verify the release attestation via: